sharkdp/shell-functools/README.md

 ### Lazy evaluation

-All commands support lazy evaluation (i.e. they consume input in a streaming way) and early exit (on broken pipes).
+All commands support lazy evaluation (i.e. they consume input in a streaming way) and never perform unnecessary work (the exit early if the *output* pipe is closed).

 As an example, suppose we want to compute the sum of all odd squares lower than 10000.
-Assuming we have a command that prints the numbers from 1 to infinity (use `alias infinity="seq 999999999"` as an approximation), we can write:
+Assuming we have a command that prints the numbers from 1 to infinity (use `alias infinity="seq 999999999"` for an approximation), we can write:
 ``` bash
 > infinity | filter odd | map pow 2 | take_while less_than 10000 | foldl add 0